Bishopstone, East Sussex: Transportation

 Bishopstone is served by Bishopstone railway station, which replaced the original station, Bishopstone Beach Halt in 1942.
-Bishopstone station was built in 1938 in a distinctive red-brick Charles Holden based Art Deco style, a house style common to the Southern Railway at the time.
-An integrated pill box was added later above the roof early in World War 2 because of the defensive coverage it gave over the nearby bay and beaches.
+Bishopstone station was built in 1938 in a distinctive red-brick Charles Holden Art-Deco style, a house style common to the Southern Railway at the time.
+An integrated pill box was added later above the roof early in World War 2 because of the defensive coverage it gave over nearby Seaford bay and beaches.
 From Bishopstone railway station there is a regular train service eastwards to Seaford, and north-westwards to Lewes, Brighton, Gatwick, and London.